 I submitted an application and have not heard anything yet.
 When do I find out where I'll live?

 We will contact you by email if space matching your application preferences becomes available.
 Unfortunately, we cannot predict the likelihood of a space becoming available.
-We make our first round of graduate student housing offers by May 1, and continue to make offers on a rolling basis until all spaces are assigned.
+We make our first round of graduate student housing offers as soon as possible after the priority application deadline, and will continue to make offers on a rolling basis until all spaces are assigned.
 When space becomes available due to a student cancellation, we make an offer to the next applicant on the waitlist.
 Housing is not guaranteed.

 What if I do not get the apartment or room I want?